Here’s What Winter Weather Will Look Like Across Canada This Year

 The Prairies

-Get out your woolies, it looks like you are going to have a colder than average winter, with the cold air moving in quite early — like, still technically fall early!
-Winter arrives at the beginning of December and keeps gusting through to March.
+Get out your woolies, it looks like you are going to have a colder than average winter, with the cold air moving in at the beginning of December and gusting right through to March.
 The eastern prairies can expect a below-normal amount of snow, while those in the west can expect above normal accumulations.
 That mid-winter getaway is sounding pretty good right about now, isn’t it?

 Southern British Columbia